sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 ### Add files and submit

-Once you've created a depot on the server, and created a client spec, adding files is a lot like git.
+Once you've created a depot on the server and created a client spec, adding files is a lot like Git.
 To add files, run `p4 add <relative path to files>/...` for example while in `/Users/warrengifford` I could run `p4 add ./LifeBox/...`.
 This will open a change spec for which you must provide a description:

 ```
 Change: new